calq-framework/flow/README.md

 #### How to Set Up the GitHub Action

 Because Calq Flow is architected as a C# Composite Action, it eliminates the substantial "Docker overhead" (container image pull and initialization latency) associated with conventional DevOps actions.
-It leverages the GitHub Runner's native .NET runtime to execute in milliseconds.
+It leverages the GitHub Runner's native .NET runtime directly.

 Publish workflows should utilize concurrency to prevent race conditions on version tags: